—- Eyewitness account —-

 From Central District to Central Pennsylvania, I had to overcome social-economic, linguistic and logistics challenges: barbed wires, boom-barrier, sand wall, raining rockets and flying blades.

-Armed with 300 bucks- an increase from what was in the French dictionary we brought with us – 1975 fiscal left-over, disbursed and distributed via the IRC (International Rescue Committee)- I grabbed Penn State by the horns – “holding Infinity in the palm of my hand”.
-Humbly and eagerly, I held on to my meager high-school transcript printed on Red-Cross stationary and a Letter of Recommendation from the Bureau of Child Welfare – where I volunteered as an interpreter.
+Armed with 300 bucks- a fiscal increase from what was in the French dictionary we managed to slip out with us – 1975 fiscal left-over, disbursed and distributed via the IRC (International Rescue Committee)- I grabbed Penn State by the horns – like “holding Infinity in the palm of my hand”.

-Ninth hurdle!
+Ninth hurdle

 After a long and lonely winter, I sat on the grass (while others smoked “grass”) and heard “Here Comes the Sun”, Spring break (my Woodstock) opening number.
 I hummed along, knowing for sure” “it’s alright”.
 (The British Invasion arrived via Armed Forces Radio).
 Consequently, we, “Come together” at least those early adopters of Rock and Roll.
 (See Vietnamizing Woodstock)